x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/connection-filtering-on-edge-transport-servers-exchange-2013-help.md

 ## IP Allowlist providers

 IP Allowlist providers are also known as *safe lists* or *allowlists*.
 IP Allowlist providers are configured just like IP Blocklist providers, but the results are the opposite: they define mail server IP addresses that are definitely not associated with spam activity.
-If the IP address of the connecting mail server is defined at an IP Allow List provider, the message is exempt from processing by other Exchange anti-spam agents.
+If the IP address of the connecting mail server is defined at an IP Allowlist provider, the message is exempt from processing by other Exchange anti-spam agents.
 For this reason, IP Blocklist providers are used much more frequently than IP Allowlist providers.
 Choose your IP Allowlist providers carefully.

 ## Test IP Blocklist providers and IP Allowlist providers

-After you configure connection filtering to use an IP Block List provider or an IP Allow List provider, you can run tests to verify that the providers are working correctly.
+After you configure connection filtering to use an IP Blocklist provider or an IP Allowlist provider, you can run tests to verify that the providers are working correctly.
 Most providers provide test IP addresses that you can use to test their services.
 When you test a provider, the Connection Filtering agent issues a DNS query that should result in a specific response from the provider.
-For more information about how to test IP addresses against an IP Block List provider service or an IP Allow List provider service, see [Manage Connection Filtering on Edge Transport Servers](manage-connection-filtering-on-edge-transport-servers-exchange-2013-help.md).
+For more information about how to test IP addresses against an IP Blocklist provider service or an IP Allowlist provider service, see [Manage Connection Filtering on Edge Transport Servers](manage-connection-filtering-on-edge-transport-servers-exchange-2013-help.md).

 ## Configure connection filtering on Edge Transport servers that aren't directly connected to the Internet

 You can use connection filtering on Edge Transport servers that don't directly receive email from the Internet.
 In this scenario, the Edge Transport server is behind another mail server that receives and processes messages directly from the Internet.
 For example, your organization might send email traffic through an anti-spam server, service, or appliance before the messages reach the Edge Transport server.
 In this scenario, the Connection Filtering agent needs to extract the correct source IP address from the message.
-To do this, the Connection Filtering agent needs to parse the **Received** header field values in the message header and compare those values to the known IP addresses of the mail server that sits between the Edge Transport server and the Internet.
+To extract source IP address, the Connection Filtering agent needs to parse the **Received** header field values in the message header and compare those values to the known IP addresses of the mail server that sits between the Edge Transport server and the Internet.

 Every mail server that accepts and relays an SMTP message along the delivery path adds its own **Received** header field in the message header.
 The **Received** header typically contains the domain name and IP address of the mail server that processed the message.